 - In 2017, Minnesota (MN HB 366/MN SB 124), Massachusetts (MA SB 437), and New York (NY A 1437/NY SB 612) introduced legislation to adapt their respective Fish and Game Codes to include measures for the use of “unmanned aircraft systems” in the pursuit of wildlife.

 - The Federal Airborne Hunting Act regulates the use of aircraft for hunting, specifically persons shooting from an aircraft.
 However, it does not address the use of UAVs.

 - To date, fourteen states have banned the use of UAVs while hunting (WV, WA, VA, OR, PA, NC, NM, NH, MT, MI, ID, IL, CO, and AK) and even more when just including public/managed land.

-- Alaska banned the use of unmanned aircraft in HB 255.
+- Alaska successfully banned the use of unmanned aircraft in HB 255.

-- Colorado Department of Parks and Wildlife used their regulatory authority to ban the use of drones in the state.
+- Colorado Department of Parks and Wildlife used its regulatory authority to ban the use of drones in the state.

 - Montana Fish, Wildlife and Parks’ regulations specifically ban the use of UAVs/drones for the purposes of concentrating, pursuing, driving, rallying, or stirring up any game animal.
 Similarly, drones may not be used to scout for animals prior to a hunt nor film a hunt.

 - New Hampshire extended the prohibition on harassment of persons hunting, fishing or trapping to include the use of unmanned aerial vehicles through SB 222.
 New Mexico’s Game Commission used its regulatory authority to ban the use of drones in scouting for or aiding in the harvest of wildlife.